Tablerase/42_Projects/Projects/Philosophers/README.md

 A race condition occurs when the behavior of a system depends on the relative timing of events, such as the order in which threads are scheduled.
 This can lead to unpredictable results and bugs that are difficult to reproduce.

 Like for example, if two threads are trying to access the same shared resource, and one of them modifies the resource while the other is reading it, the result can be unpredictable.

+#### Deadlocks

+A deadlock is a situation in which two or more competing actions are each waiting for the other to finish, and thus neither ever does.
+Deadlocks can occur in multithreaded programs when threads acquire multiple locks in different orders, leading to a situation where each thread is waiting for a lock that is held by another thread.
+[Example](#demo-deadlock-with-threads)

 #### Other infos